garrydzeng/route.php/README.md

   );
 }
 ```
-Run `composer run-script genroute` to generate route file, and use it in your entry script, such as:
+Run `composer run-script genroute` and use it in your entry script, such as:

 ```
 <?php